 If you haven’t experienced sport at Adelaide Oval yet, an Adelaide Strikers Big Bash League (BBL) and Women’s Big Bash League (WBBL) a is a great excuse for a family night out.

 Oh but you hate cricket I hear you say.
 Its boring and the rules are stupid and its boring.
 Well luckily, there is more to a trip to see the Strikers than just a game of cricket.
-This year the 5 games start at a mix of 5:40pm or 6:45pm (last year we had a few 3:40pm games so if you have young ones, try to catch the 5:40pm game maybe).
-This is perfect for all families.
-Do your kids turn into Gremlins after dark?
-Hit up the arvo games.
-Do your kids want to see the lights and fireworks?
-Then pop on to the later games.
+This year the 7 games start at a mix of 5:35pm, 6:45pm and 7:45pm.
+This is perfect for all families but can get a tad late for the little ones, but totally worth it we reckon.

 The gates open about 2 hours before the games start, giving you plenty of time to grab some of the Huuuuge offerings of free merch (bucket hats are my personal free hat of choice…you can buy proper merch but that stuff is $$$$$) and check out the kids activities (or the bar.
 Of which there are plenty).